muchdogesec/sitemap2posts/README.md

 The script then opens each sitemap file listed in robots.txt

-This can point to a sitemap that looks like this
+This can point to a sitemap directl (e.g. `https://0xtoxin.github.io/robots.txt`)

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>